Cloudstrucc/Public/docs/architecture-outline.md

 This section covers the security measures and configurations implemented to protect the Power Platform environment.
 It includes identity and access management, data security, and compliance with governance standards.

 ### 3.1 Identity and Access Management
-#### Azure AD Integration
+#### Entra ID Integration
-Azure AD integrates with the Power Platform to manage user identities, roles, and groups, providing secure access control across all components.
+Entra ID integrates with the Power Platform to manage user identities, roles, and groups, providing secure access control across all components.
 This integration ensures that only authorized users can access specific resources and perform actions based on their roles.

 ### 3.2 Data Security
 #### Data Security in D365 CRM